 Confirm Violations

 The code official investigates complaints filed with the City.
-Citizens may report concerns of violations by one of several means: by texting Citibot, phone calls, email, or a simple visit to the Navigator department at City Hall.
+Citizens may report concerns of violations by one of several means: by phone calls, email, or a simple visit to City Hall.
 The Code Official may also observe potential violations while out in the field.
 Investigations normally include contact with the property owner and a visit to the site in question of violation to confirm the validity of the complaint.

 Contact Property Owner/Responsible Parties